top of page

 Drenched in himself,

-The Apple hid its face once more in the child's hands.
+the Apple hid its face in the child's hands.

 - North Philadelphia